-If you must go from Kosovo to Serbia, you must arrange to get a Serbian visa beforehand.
+Some governments advise that travelers don't attempt to enter Serbia from Kosovo unless you initially traveled into Kosovo from Serbia.
+If you want to travel from Kosovo to Serbia, you need a valid, recent Serbian entry stamp in your passport.
+If not, you'll need to transit via a third country.
 If you try to cross the checkpoint with only a Kosovo visa, you'll be deemed to have entered the country illegally.

-If want go into Kosovo and back to Serbia, be aware that your Serbian visa (or entry stamp, usually valid for 90 days) will still be counting in your trip to Kosovo.
-If you stay past the deadline, you could be charged with overstaying.
+If you want go into Kosovo and back to Serbia, be aware that your Serbian visa (or entry stamp, usually valid for 90 days) will still be counting on your trip to Kosovo.
+If you stay past the deadline, you could be charged with overstaying your visa.

-But many a traveller has reported crossing with minimal hassle.
+But many travelers have reported crossing with minimal hassle.
 Serbian guards, they say, might simply cross out the Kosovo visa and stick a Serbian one on top.

 Others have simply been turned away.
 Save yourself the risk.
 If you must go from Kosovo to Serbia, go through Macedonia.

-One border crossing, between Rastelica in Kosovo and Strezimir in Macedonia is, officially, for locals only.
-I's only open from May through September due to weather.
+The border crossing between Rastelica in Kosovo and Strezimir in Macedonia is officially for locals only.
+It's only open from May through September due to bad weather.

-Summer traffic between both nations can be hectic, and you might wait hours to cross.
+Summer traffic between both nations can be hectic, and you might have to wait hours to cross.
 Consider going through Bosnia-Herzegovina instead.
-There's a catch: you might have to pay a 20-euro Green Card for Bosnia.
+There's a catch: you might have to pay 20 Euro for a Green Card for Bosnia.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.